joseph-crowley/wolfram-cli/FIELD_MANUAL.md

 - defensive assumptions: set `$Assumptions` and use `Assuming[...]` inside transforms and symbolic simplification to avoid branch and distributional ambiguities.
 - kernel lifecycle: for streamed sessions, always send `Quit[]` at the end when piping to the kernel to avoid zombie processes.
 - argument parsing: favor the `CommandLineParser` paclet for named flags, defaults, and help. this avoids brittle positional argument handling.
-- performance traps: do not oversubscribe cores. if you use Wolfram parallel tools and MKL simultaneously, coordinate `LaunchKernels[]` with `MKL_NUM_THREADS=1..n` to avoid `n_kernels × n_blas_threads` explosions. standard MKL guidance applies.
+- performance traps: do not oversubscribe cores. if you use Wolfram parallel tools and MKL simultaneously, coordinate `LaunchKernels[]` with `MKL_NUM_THREADS=1..n` to avoid `n_kernels x n_blas_threads` explosions. standard MKL guidance applies.
 - FEM meshing: prefer `ToElementMesh` with explicit `MaxCellMeasure`; check diagnostics if meshing fails. the FEM docs cover strategies and error messages.
 - conventions: for Fourier, always set `FourierParameters` explicitly; for angular momentum coefficients expect zeroes when triangle rules fail, and handle messages programmatically if needed.